IEEEProjectsBengaluru/Arduino-Basics-Programming/Blink LED for N no. of Button press times/README.md

 ## Introduction
-This program blinks the LED for the number of time Button is pressed.
+This program blinks LED for the number of time Button is pressed.

 ## Hardware Components: